Code-Institute-Submissions/mari-code-l-brands_mg_FebResub/README.md

 ### **Structure**
 The Website is being developed as an e-commerce shop.
 It is suitable for all gender and for all ages.
-It broken into three categories which focused on the following target audiences:
+It is broken into three categories which focused on the following target audiences:
 - **Roles:**
      - New Users (Non-Registered)
      - Returning Users (Registered)